th2-net/th2-read-file-common-core/README.md

 The file will be dropped if its last modification time is less than **lastTimestamp** for current StreamID + **staleTimeout**.

 ## Changes

+### 2.0.0

+**Incompatible changes.
+Code migration is required**

++ Migrated to common for book & pages
+  + Added supplier for initial MessageID with prefilled data

 ### 1.5.0